uh-csds/programming/docs/index.md

 3. discuss and deepen the applications of computational social science in practical research, that is existing literature and different applications they have in social science and developing sociological imagination

-[g-alert type=danger]
+!!! info
     **This is an hands on-course.** The course focuses on building programming skills.
 Students are expected to work on programming exercises.
 The workload of this course can be heavy.
-[/g-alert]

 The course provides hands-on skills for applied computational social science approaches.
 Course examines: